 Submission: Keep track of the dates on which you met and the content discussed on a sheet of paper and have the mentor sign the sheet when finished.
 Then, write a short paragraph about some ways meeting with an older mentor was helpful to you.
-You must submit the sheet and the summary paragraph to the office two weeks prior to your SALT session.
-They must be submitted via mail, fax, or scanned into a computer and emailed to email@example.com.
+You must submit the sheet and the summary paragraph two weeks prior to your SALT session.
+They must be submitted via mail, fax, or scanned into a computer and emailed to firstname.lastname@example.org.
 You may not take a picture of the form and send it.
 It must be a scanned document.

 Description: Read The Next Generation Leader by Andy Stanley and write a short summary for every chapter and then a conclusion paragraph stating how the book impacted your life/action steps you want to take after reading the book.
 The book is available at a very fair price at amazon.com.